Facts and statistics on daycare child abuse in America.

 - The same report states that 49.7 percent of all child abuse victims were white, 23.1 percent were African-American, and 17.4 percent were Hispanic.
 American Indians accounted for 1.2 percent of abused children, while Asian-Pacific Islanders accounted for less than 1 percent of victims.

 Whether a child is being abused at home or at the daycare center that they attend, it’s important that you as a loved one or community member do something to stop these occurrences from happening.
-Contact your local Child Protective Services as well as the county police so that they can take immediate action to remove the child from harm’s way.
+Report abuse to your local Child Protective Services as well as the county police so that they can take immediate action to remove the child from harm’s way.

 Make sure to document everything, take photos of injuries as well as witness testimony with the help of your lawyer in order to have a strong case against the perpetrators of abuse.
 In addition, keep an eye out for signs of child abuse such as changes in behavior, aggression, sleeping habits as well as scratches, bumps and bruises that never seem to heal.